 This post may contain affiliate links.
 Please read our disclosure policy.

 FREEZING MEAT- My sister shared this tip with me.
-Take your ground meat and put it in a Ziploc bag and flatten it and place in the fridge so it freezes flat.
+Take your ground meat and put it in a bag and flatten it and place it in the fridge so it freezes flat.
 It’s easier to store and so much quicker to thaw.
 The same applies to freezing meat.

 Also, we go through a lot of ground meat in recipes.
 We use them in soups, casseroles or Ukrainian meatballs.
 I found that ground meat is SO overpriced.
 So, I purchased the meat grinder attachment for my Kitchen Aid Mixer and it’s amazing.
 I no longer purchase ground meat and save so much money.
 I typically purchase meat once a month.
-I then divide everything into Ziploc bags and freeze the meat.
+I then divide everything into bags and freeze the meat.
 I take some of the pork, beef and chicken and with my attachment, I just grind everything and freeze the ground meat in bags.
 Then just thaw as needed.

 BREAD- Growing up in a large family, we were raised not throw food away.
 That’s something I would love for my children to carry on with them.
 If there’s a way not to throw food away and reuse it, do it!
 There are so many people hungry and don’t know where they will be getting their next meal and we are so blessed in this great country.
 One of the greatest challenges is having fresh bread in the home.
 I love this method of using bread going bad I’d like to share with you.
 If you start noticing bread becoming stale, please don’t throw it away.
-Slice it into slices (if not already sliced) and freeze in Ziploc bag (I use the Jumbo bags, it stores more).
+Slice it into slices (if not already sliced) and freeze in bags (I use the Jumbo bags, it stores more).
 Then, as needed I make cheesy bread out of it.
 Frozen sliced bread is really easy to thaw, then just brush with melted butter, add some garlic powder with grated cheese and bake.
 The cheesy bread is phenomenal and you’d never know the bread wasn’t a fresh loaf. 🙂

 COFFEE CONTAINER– Empty coffee containers have the potential to be reused in so many ways.
 I’ll share one of my favorite.
 I took the coffee tin and spray painted it, then cut an opening at the top and we use it to store bags.
 Great, easy and recycled. #Winner